+Editor’s note: How the CS and CSF concepts, as well as csType and csfType, map to the concepts of product profiles and features is FFS.

 Figure 9.1.2-1 shows the logical composition of an example M2M Service composed of several CS and several AS.
 In this example the relationship between CSs of the same type is shown via the corresponding csfType, with higher granularity than csType, however, either logical construct may be used.

 Figure 9.1.2-1: M2M Service Logical Composition (example)